 Local Hacks for the Holidays

-Look no further than Durham’s locally owned boutiques, eateries, and specialty shops to prepare for this holiday season.
+Durham’s locally owned boutiques, eateries, and specialty shops have what you need to prepare for this holiday season.

 Posted By Discover Durham Staff

-From handcrafted tableware, fresh meat and produce from nearby farms, and Durham-made beverages and sweets, no one does the holidays like the Bull City.
+Handcrafted tableware, fresh meat and produce from nearby farms, and Durham-made beverages and sweets ... no one does the holidays like the Bull City.

 Set the Scene

-Span international boundaries wherever you call home by purchasing hand-sourced, sustainable crafted wares at One World Market; your purchase will undoubtedly keep the circle of gratitude open this season.
+Span international boundaries wherever you call home by purchasing hand-sourced, sustainably crafted wares at Bull City Fair Trade; your purchase will undoubtedly keep the circle of gratitude open this season.

 The Freshest Food